 See the PDF version of the Moore College Mission Application Form to discuss with your church staff teams.
 Once you have completed the form as a staff team, please submit it our Head of Mission, Simon Gillham.

 Resources for Running an Effective Moore College Mission

-Hear from Lionel Windsor, lecturer at Moore College, and Mark Bolas, Assistant Minister at Penrith Anglican Church, as they discuss how Moore College Mission was planned for at Penrith Anglican this year and why it was such a success.
+Hear from Lionel Windsor, lecturer at Moore College, and Mark Bolas, Assistant Minister at Penrith Anglican Church, as they discuss how Moore College Mission was planned for at Penrith Anglican and why it was such a success.

 These resources were used to run Moore College Mission at Penrith Anglican in 2019 and can be used as templates or inspiration for helping to think through how to run a Moore College Mission.

 Each year, Moore College sends teams of students and faculty out from college to partner with churches to run missions that proclaim Jesus.
 This page contains links to the Facebook page of the 2023 mission teams.